Directive 8020: Gameplay

 The inventory system consists of tools that are linked to a "multifunctional utility strap" on the wrists of the characters.
 The strap also contains a shoulder mounted flashlight, with the enemies able to spot the beam when the light is on.
 Other tools include a scanner that can scan for electronics or be used to spot an alien that is capable of mimicking the appearances of the crew, a "wedge tool" that can be used to open a door as a last resort or to stun an enemy, a text messenger, and a remote control that lets the player hack computers from a distance.
-Character movement has been reworked to feel "smoother on the sticks" according to Doyle.
-He also added that the game features "stronger survival horror action adventure elements to the gameplay".
+Character movement has been reworked to feel "smoother on the sticks" according to Doyle, allowing characters to sprint and vault over obstacles while exploring the ship.

 The game introduces Turning Points, which is a feature that allows players to rewind to a pivotal moment or decision.
 Optionally, players can go the traditional Dark Pictures route and play survival mode which prevents rewinding, but still enables players to view the decision trees.
-McDonald said that Turning Points were added due to the new threat in exploration which adds more chances for a character to die and Supermassive felt that could lead to frustration for players who just want to explore.
+Executive producer Dan McDonald said that Turning Points were added due to the new threat in exploration which adds more chances for a character to die and Supermassive felt that could lead to frustration for players who just want to explore.
+The feature was also implemented to mitigate player frustration regarding the game's mimic enemies.
+Because a character can secretly be replaced by a mimic for a significant portion of the game without the player realising, the rewind system allows players to undo long-term mistakes that lead to bleak endings.
 Turning Points do not overwrite progress, so players can continue where they were if they do not like what they did.
 The Curator does not have a large role in the game, being more in the background despite his connections to the series, with McDonald saying "the Curator's office with all its leather and books and maps didn't mesh as well with Directive 8020s setting."

-The multiplayer mode "Movie Night" returns from the previous games in the anthology.
+The multiplayer mode "Movie Night" returns from the previous games in the series.
 It accommodates up to five players in couch co-op or for the first time in the series, the mode can be played online.
 Players can also mix and match between couch co-op and online.
+The online version will be added as a free update post launch on all platforms.